aleph2c/learning_xslt_with_python/README.md

 ## Running Your Own Examples

-To run examples from a different book, add a descriptive folder name for each chapter and add your xml and xsl files so that the basename are the same.
+To run examples from a different book, add a descriptive folder names and put your xml and xsl files in these folders.
-Example ``MyExample1.xml``, ``MyExample1.xsl``

 ## JSON Transform Example 1